EMSL-Computing/CoreMS-Portal/README.md

 - [install docker for desktop](https://hub.docker.com/?overlay=onboarding)

   There are two main way to start a local deployment, building from source, our using the images from docker hub.

- - To start from source, open a terminal and cd into the root project directory.

- - To start from the pre built images, open the terminal and cd into CoreMS-Portal directory
+ - To start from the pre built images, open the terminal and cd into local_app directory

    then: ( this command will build and pull the images, create the containers, volumes and network)